-Addiction is often seen as a form of self-destruction.
+Addiction is often seen as a form of self-destruction — the opposite of self-love.
 At the very least, it is certainly a disconnect with one’s self.
 As long as the relationship with one’s self is lacking, active addiction and/or dysfunction (of any form) will remain.

 Self-love is the most vital element of successful recovery.
 Without it, relapse is absolutely inevitable.
-As such, steps must be taken to ensure the recovering individual is on a path of healing that reconnects them to themselves and results in successful recovery.
+Thus, steps must be taken to ensure a recovering addict is on a healing path that reconnects them to themselves.

 1. Get Professional Help

 As easy as it may sound, it can be a difficult task to learn to truly love oneself.
-Though individuals active in addiction are often thought to be egotistical, there’s a big difference between self-love and having an overactive ego.
+Though active addicts are often thought to be egotistical, there’s a big difference between self-love and having an overactive ego.
 In fact, a heightened ego is typically due to deep-seeded insecurities and self-loathing rather than a love of self.

 Because the latter is usually rooted in our past – childhood traumas, abuse or traumatic events in adulthood – we need the assistance of trained professionals.
 It’s up to us whether we choose a professional counselor, life coach or seek spiritual guidance to further our healing.
 The modality is irrelevant, as long as we focus on reconnecting to and healing the relationship with ourselves.